 The main difference is that the BBCOR certification is intended for high school and college leagues, while the USA certification is mainly used for little league.

-BBCOR is an acronym that stands for Batted Ball Coefficient of Restitution and it is a measure of the spring-like, or trampoline, effect of a bat.
+BBCOR is an acronym that stands for Batted Ball Coefficient of Restitution and is a measure of the spring-like, or trampoline, effect of a bat.
 For example, 0.50 BBCOR means that if a pitch is thrown at 100 mph at a stationary bat, the ball at impact would rebound at 50 MPH or .50 of the thrown ball’s velocity.
-A BBCOR bat’s barrel also must be 2 ⅝ inches in diameter or less and cannot exceed a -3 length to weight ratio (aka drop 3).
-These bats are really for the players that are looking to maximize the overall performance of their bat.
+A BBCOR bat’s barrel also must be 2 ⅝ inches in diameter or less and cannot exceed a -3 length-to-weight ratio (aka drop 3).
+These bats are really for players who are looking to maximize the overall performance of their bats.

 See our list of the best BBCOR bats.

 What does USA mean on a bat?

 A USA bat is a bat that complies with USA Baseball’s bat standard, also known as the USABat standard.
 Unlike BBCOR bats, USA bats are lighter weight and geared toward players aged 8-14 that are still developing their batting skills.
 These athletes need a bat that is a bit easier to handle, and a USA bat typically fits that bill.